experiencor/test-repo/README.md

         "train_annot_folder":   "/home/andy/data/raccoon_dataset/anns/",

         "train_times":          10,             # the number of time to cycle through the training set, useful for small datasets
-        "pretrained_weights":   "",             # specify the path of the pretrained weights, it's fine to start from scratch "batch_size":           16,             # the number of images to read in each batch "learning_rate":        1e-4,           # the base learning rate of the default Adam rate scheduler "nb_epoch":             50,             # number of epoches
+        "pretrained_weights":   "",             # specify the path of the pretrained weights, but it's fine to start from scratch
+        "batch_size":           16,             # the number of images to read in each batch "learning_rate":        1e-4,           # the base learning rate of the default Adam rate scheduler "nb_epoch":             50,             # number of epoches
         "warmup_batches":       100,            # the number of initial batches during which the sizes of the 5 boxes in each cell is forced to match the sizes of the 5 anchors, this trick seems to improve precision emperically

-        "object_scale":         5.0 ,           # determine how much to penalize wrong confidence of object predictors "no_object_scale":      1.0,            # determine how much to penalize wrong confidence of non-object predictors "coord_scale":          1.0,            # determine how much to penalize wrong position and size predictions (x, y, w, h)
+        "object_scale":         5.0 ,           # determine how much to penalize wrong prediction of confidence of object predictors
+        "no_object_scale":      1.0,            # determine how much to penalize wrong prediction of confidence of non-object predictors
+        "coord_scale":          1.0,            # determine how much to penalize wrong position and size predictions (x, y, w, h)
         "class_scale":          1.0,            # determine how much to penalize wrong class prediction